Athena Auto Protection

 Any hesitation, evasion, or refusal to answer these basic questions is an immediate deal-breaker.
 Legitimate companies are proud of their licensing, backing, and track record.
 For example, see our transparency page explaining why Athena Auto is a legitimate provider.

-Real Scam Examples
+Real Extended Warranty Scam Examples

 Case Study 1: The Vanishing Act